bradtho/bradtho.github.io/_posts/2021-06-10-github-and-azure-security.md

 Lo and behold there's a completely different set of results for this image than with my own.

-We get a bunch of vulnerabilities as we did in my own application image.
+I get a bunch of vulnerabilities as I did in my own application image.

 [![image-center](/assets/images/asc_troubleshoot_2.png)](/assets/images/asc_troubleshoot_2.png){: .align-center}